Sustainability Assistants (STAs)

 The Sustainability Assistant (STA) program is a work-study position for students dedicated to advancing sustainability at Carleton.
 STAs work with Facilities, Grounds, Residential Life, Bon Appetit, CCCE, the Environmental Advisory Committee, and any group that would like to further incorporate sustainability into their work.
 STAs focus on projects related to energy conservation, land management, waste management, food systems, sustainable policies and guidelines, publicity/outreach, events, data and reporting, and research.

-The 2012-2013 STAs:
+The 2015-2016 STAs:

-Food Procurement: Anna Larson '15 is working with Bon Appetit and nonprofit Real Food Challenge to track Bon Appetit's food purchasing and make future purchases more sustainable, local, humane, and equitable.
+Charlotte Beal '16 works to promote a transparent, sustainable, and equitable campus food system by collaborating with Bon Appetit and nonprofit Real Food Challenge to track Bon Appetit's food purchasing and make future purchases more sustainable, local, humane, and equitable.